 Barker has been recognized for his work, and has received the Honors Award from the Directors Guild of America, the insignia of Chevalier of the Ordre des Arts et des Lettres from the French government, the FINDIE Spirit Award in Los Angeles, the GLAAD Media Award, a retrospective at the George Eastman House in Rochester, New York, and the Gotham Industry Lifetime Achievement Award from the Independent Feature Project in New York.
 Additionally, under his leadership, Sony Pictures Classics received the Special Recognition Award from the Sony Corporation CEO two years in a row (1999 and 2000).

-Mr. Barker serves on the Entertainment Media and Technology Dean's Advisory Board at NYU's Stern School of Business and is a member of the Visiting Committee to the Division of the Humanities at the University of Chicago.
-He is also a member of the Academy of Motion Picture Arts and Sciences and has a Bachelor of Science degree from the University of Texas.
-He was born in Nuremberg, Germany.
+He currently serves on the Museum of the Moving Image Board of Directors, the Entertainment Media and Technology Dean's Advisory Board at the NYU Stern School of Business, the Visiting Committee to the Division of the Humanities at the University of Chicago, and has served as Adjunct Professor at the Columbia University School of the Arts Graduate Film Program.
+He has a Bachelor of Science degree from the University of Texas.

 Recent releases include BEFORE MIDNIGHT (Richard Linklater), BLUE JASMINE (Woody Allen), KILL YOUR DARLINGS (John Krokidas) , THE ARMSTRONG LIE (Alex Gibney), THE PAST (Asghar Farhadi), THE INVISIBLE WOMAN (Ralph Fiennes), WADJDA (Haifaa Al-Mansour), THE PATIENCE STONE (Atiq Rahimi), AUSTENLAND (Jerusha Hess) and TIM'S VERMEER (Teller).